QuintenJ/QuintenJ/README.md

 - 💡 &nbsp; A goal-oriented IT professional with extensive knowledge of System Administration.
-An aspiring Software Developer I enjoy exploring and learning new technologies.
+Jr Software Developer I enjoy exploring and learning new technologies.

 - 🎓 &nbsp; I'm currently studying Computer Science and Software Development at Western Governors University.

-- 🌱 &nbsp; I’m currently learning  C#, .NET 6, ASP.NET MVC/Razor Pages.